EvanMulawski/FanControl.CorsairLink/README.md

 5. Reads the liquid temperature.

-6. When the fan power is set to 0%, control of the fan will be returned to the PSU allowing zero-RPM operation.
+6. For versions prior to v1.8.0, when the fan power is set to 0%, control of the fan will be returned to the PSU allowing zero-RPM operation.
 When the fan power is set to 1% or higher, control of the fan will be returned to Fan Control.
 The minimum duty depends on the model:

    | PSU Model | Min.
 Duty |
    | --------- | --------- |
    | HXi/RMi   | 30%       |
    | AXi       | 15%       |

+   For v1.8.0 and above, the minimum duty is replaced with a user-customizable zero-RPM duty threshold.
+When the fan power drops below the threshold, control of the fan will be returned to the PSU allowing zero-ROM operation.
+When the fan power is at or above the threshold, control of the fan will be returned to Fan Control.
+The default threshold duties are unchanged from the minimum duties used in previous versions (see table above).
+The threshold may instead be customized by setting the `FANCONTROL_CORSAIRLINK_PSU_ZERO_RPM_DUTY` [environment variable](#configuration) to the desired threshold percentage and restarting Fan Control.

 7. The LibreHardwareMonitor "PSU (Corsair)" sensor source must be disabled in Fan Control's Sensor Settings.